The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 ## 🚀 Mission statement

-Our application, YouNews is for those seeking a news source.
-It allows users to [what it does and why audience would use it]
+Our application, YouNews, is designed for users seeking a personalized news source.
+It allows users keep up with popular news stories, while also letting them browse articles based on topics relevant to the user.

 ## API

-This application will use the [name of API] API.
+This application will use the New York Times API.
 Below are the documentation and specific endpoints we intend to use.

 - Link to API documentation: [\[New York Times API\]](https://developer.nytimes.com/apis)
 - [Most Viewed Article in Last Week](https://api.nytimes.com/svc/mostpopular/v2/viewed/1.json?api-key=yourkey)